pgostovic/state/README.md

 #### Container.tsx (updated to include ChangeAccentColor)

 This is the same Container component from above, but now it has a few buttons for changing the accent color.
-Clicking a <ChangeAccentColor /> buttom will update the UIState's accentColor state, which will in-turn trigger a consumers to be re-rendered with the new value.
+Clicking a <ChangeAccentColor /> buttom will update the UIState's accentColor state, which will in-turn trigger consumers to be re-rendered with the new value.

 ```tsx
 import React, { FC } from 'react';